ryandavidhartman/ScalaSchool/docs/Basics-sbt.md

 ### sbt plugins

+sbt provides common predefined tasks and settings out of the box.
+Additional tasks or predefined configurations can be provided by plugins.

-Let's see how you would use an sbt plugin in your project.
+Let's see how you would use add an sbt plugin in your project.
 Plugins are dependencies to the build definition itself, not to the program.
 They are declared in the file project/plugins.sbt, instead of build.sbt.